Skiggz/jira-pal/README.md

 * `search`, `me` and `copy` commands all search using "text contains ____" where the blank is whatever you type
   * Example: `jira search foobar` is actually doing a JQL search of "text contains foobar"

+##Hacking

+* If you are using jira locally via pulling down the repo, and using the live version via npm you may want to:
+  * Alias your local jira-pal jira.js file for ease of use

 ##Settings

 * Default settings are stored in `data/settings.js`